New england UCC & Business Searches

 The Uniform Commercial Code is a set of uniform laws governing commercial transactions.
 The Code covers the sale of goods, commercial paper, bank deposits and collections, letters of credit, bulk transfers, warehouse receipts, bills of lading and investment securities.

 The Uniform Commercial Code governs commercial transactions.
-Financing statements are filed by banks, mortgage companies, and other lending institutions against secured collateral
+Financing statements are filed by banks, mortgage companies

 Each state serves as the central filing office for financing statements regarding security interests.
 A financing statement indicates a commercial agreement between a debtor and a secured party.
 Searches provide information on collateral.
 When a debtor pledges collateral on a loan, UCC search results tell lenders if others have filed a claim against the same collateral.

 A debtor is a borrower who owes a debt.
 More specifically, a debtor means the person who owes payment against a secured obligation.

 A secured party means a lender, seller or

 Search requests are used to find initial financing statements, amendments, debtor correction statements